david-singerman/markdown-cv/index.md

 ### Book

-*Unrefined: How Capitalism Reinvented Sugar* (University of Chicago Press, 2025).
+*Unrefined: How Capitalism Reinvented Sugar* (University of Chicago Press, forthcoming September 2025).
 Part of the [Synthesis series](https://press.uchicago.edu/ucp/books/series/SYN.html) in the history of chemistry.

 ### Peer-reviewed articles and chapters